UTexas

 4. determine the admissibility of evidence;

-5. facilitate the hearing process, which includes the authority to remove anyone from the hearing who is disrupting the process;
+5. facilitate the hearing process, which includes the authority to mute (in a virtual setting) or remove (whether virtual or in-person) anyone from the hearing who is disrupting the process;

 1. determine the date, time, and location of the hearing and provide notice in accordance with Sec.
 11-201 and Sec.
 11-604 of this Chapter;